WinVector/data_algebra/README.md

-However, `data_algebra` also supports exporting a pipeline to and from simple structures that are in turn optimized for conversion  to [`YAML`](https://yaml.org).
+`data_algebra` also supports exporting a pipeline to and from simple structures that are in turn optimized for conversion  to [`YAML`](https://yaml.org).
 The simple structure format is particularly useful for writing more `data_algebra` tools (such as pipeline analysis and presentation tools).
 And the `YAML` tooling makes moving a processing pipeline to another a language (such as `R`) quite easy.

 We will demonstrate this next.